roach-php/roach-php.dev/content/docs/installation.md

 ## Using Roach inside a framework

 There are several first-party packages that help you seamlessly integrate Roach with your favorite web framework.
+Check out the corresponding documentation to learn more.

 - [Laravel](/docs/laravel)
+- _Symfony (Work in Progress)_